Skip to Main Content

 oneColumn

-What is an Academic Coach?
+What is a DL Coach?

 Departments are encouraged to use DL Coaches in courses in which they can have a positive impact on access and student learning by facilitating engagement.
 Multiple coaches may be used in large enrollment courses.
-Generally, DL Coaches are used in courses with at least 30 enrolled students.

 UNF Online provides each college with annual funding for DL Coaches based upon their proportion of the University’s DL SCH.